 The fifth amendment was open to public comment from August 11, 2016 through September 13, 2016.
-LMDC received four comments which along with the responses to these comments were incorporated into this Partial Action Plan as Submitted to HUD and may be viewed in Section XI.
+LMDC received four comments that were incorporated into this Partial Action Plan as Submitted to HUD and may be viewed in Section XI Responses to Public Comments.